malubarreto/365daysofcode/README.md

 Day 20 (04/08/2024): I learned about local and global scope and did a project about number guessing.

 Day 21 (05/08/2024): I learned about debugging and did a higher or lower game about influencers on Instagram.
 I also started the project about coffee machine.

+Day 22 (06/08/2024): I finished the project about coffee machine.